It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 10. Join a book club – in real life or on Goodreads

-Book clubs will motivate you to read, help you make friends and let you explore new authors that you wouldn’t normally pick up.
+Book clubs motivate you to read, help you make friends and let you explore new authors that you wouldn’t normally pick up.
 If you can’t make time for regular meetings, then join an online book club and participate at your own pace.

 Goodreads has some great book clubs (find them at Community > Groups) that you can browse by tag and genre.
 From sci-fi, to horror to romance, there’s something for everyone.